DennyCheng/ProjectLocally/README.md

 # ProjectLocally
 What's in your area?
-Will update README.md with instructions
+Will update README with instructions
 Need to move to heroku and fix CSS/logic issues with controllers and factory data